monounsaturated fat

 Foods high in monounsaturated fat

-Monounsaturated fats help protect our hearts by maintaining levels of good HDL cholesterol while reducing levels of bad LDL cholesterol.
+Monounsaturated fats help protect your heart by maintaining levels of good HDL cholesterol while reducing levels of bad LDL cholesterol.

-• some nuts, such as almonds, brazils and peanuts
+• Nuts such as almonds, hazelnuts, peanuts, pecans and their butters/spreads

 DescriptionFatty acids, total monounsaturated (g)